Editor's Note: This article is an updated article originally published on April 15th, 2015.

 Is your business operating in two or more countries?
 Then you should know that once you go outside your native .com, .de, .es or any other TLD, your relationship with Google moves onto the next level.
 From now on, you are at the mercy of Google and have to play by the rules of International SEO.

+Your pages need to be taken to the next level, ticking off every box on our on page SEO checklist.
 In this article, you’ll know which SEMrush tools and reports can help you with International SEO.

 Step 1: Find and fix hreflang mistakes